 - Clarify in statute (Public Resources Code Section 12200(g)) that the purchase of recycled-content procurement requirement means any contractual agreement that state agencies use to obtain goods or materials.
 This includes service contracts where the contractor is purchasing reportable recycled products in the performance of the service contract.
 To focus on the largest purchases, clarify that specific recycled product categories purchased as part of service agreements that must be reported on are printing and writing papers, soil amendments and soil toppings, erosion control products, paint, and carpet.
 (Note: This does not apply to contracts for service to be provided directly to the public.) - Set specific PCRC percentages for individual product categories, (e.g., recycled tirederived products, recycled erosion control products, recycled soil amendments and soil toppings, printing and writing paper, paper products, carpet, recycled glass, and paper food service ware) rather than a blanket PCRC percentage which may not be attainable for some products within a broader category (paper or glass). - Increase minimum content requirements for certain categories, such as printing and writing paper. - In 2019, Governor Newsom signed into law The California Recycling Market Development Act (AB 1583, Eggman, Chapter 690, Statutes of 2019).
 Public Resources Code Section 42005.5 requires CalRecycle to convene by July 1, 2020, a Statewide Commission on Recycling Markets and Curbside Recycling consisting of representatives of public agencies, private solid waste enterprises, and environmental organizations that have expertise in recycling.
 In December 2020, the Commission submitted preliminary policy recommendations they consider most urgent.
-They are tasked to provide a final policy report by July 1, 2021.
-The preliminary policy recommendations included updates and enhancements in the SABRC program.
-These proposals included: - Establish/work with a company to develop third party verification of recycled content, reuse and repair claims - Incentivize/include durable, reusable, refillable and repairable options when possible - Require repair information for all purchases, including electronics - Preference be given to vendors who provide the state with repair manuals, repair parts and diagnostic tools - Add an effective statutory enforcement mechanism for non-compliant state agencies through SABRC.
-Enforcement should be equivalent to level held by local jurisdictions - Clarify that SABRC covers all purchases of goods by state agencies and contractors
+They provided a final policy report in June 2021 with recommendations to update and enhance the SABRC program.
+These proposals included: - Establish/work with a company to develop third party verification of recycled content, reuse and repair claims - Incentivize/include durable, reusable, refillable and repairable options when possible - Require repair information for all purchases, including electronics - Preference be given to vendors who provide the state with repair manuals, repair parts and diagnostic tools